 On June 10, 2015, Mia’s longtime babysitter, who ran a licensed home daycare in Iowa, put the toddler down to nap in her car seat.
 According to the police report, the child was left unattended in a dark room, improperly strapped into the seat, and suffered positional asphyxia.
 She died when her sleeping position blocked her airway and prevented her from breathing.
 The dayhome provider was convicted of involuntary manslaughter and sentenced to 3 years probation and ordered to pay $150,000 in restitution to the family.
 She was also ordered to record a public service announcement to be played on a Knoxville radio station warning parents about the improper use of car seats.

-“Losing a child, it’s beyond soul-crushing.”
-Lisa says in an interview with the Today Show on October 30.
+“Losing a child, it’s beyond soul-crushing,” Lisa says in an interview with the Today Show.
 “The hardest part is that this was so easily prevented.
 And we lost a daughter needlessly.
 No family deserves this.”

 Mia was her first-born, and at the time, only child.
 She was a “total little girl from the very beginning.
 She just loved to dance.
 She would have a dance party all day long if she could.”
 Her death never should have happened.
 But it did, and while Lisa was aware of the risks of leaving a child to sleep in a car seat unattended and never did it herself, she had no idea that her caregiver did.
 The scary thing is that it could happen to so many others who don’t realize that they’re putting their children in danger.

 Lisa says she sees parents using car seats as carriers all the time.
 In the video interview she shows a car seat sitting on a counter, not attached to its base.

 We see people that use car seats like this.
 They go out to restaurants, they’ll put them in carts at the grocery store.
 They’ll be on the floors, the pews in churches.